aljosac/SpotifyPlayer/README.md

 * Gets your top artists for quick searching
 * Get albums from artists and search
 * Background Audio Playback
+* Able to search for playlists
 ## Todo
-* search playlists
 * Implement caching
-* Create Top Result Section
 * create layouts for devices other than regular 6/7 size